manicporcupine/C4D-Optimisation-scripts/README.md

 Some scripts are intended for specific workflows (e.g., cleaning up imported STEP files or preparing scenes for export).

-Contributing
-Contributions, bug reports, and suggestions are welcome.
-Please open an issue or submit a pull request with improvements or additional scripts.

-License
-This project is licensed under the MIT License.

-Disclaimer
 These scripts were developed with assistance from ChatGPT and are provided "as is" without any warranty.
 Use them at your own risk.